Indicators for materiality (KPIs)

 Reduction of resignation rate

-Average retention rate three years after joining the Company (for new graduates at DOWA Holdings)
+Average retention rate three years after joining the Company (for new graduates at DOWA HOLDINGS)

 94%